eloycoto/blog/content/blog/tesla-vigo.rst

 This space was developed in 2005, and the idea was to host the first Mitsubishi Batteries factory in Europe.
-However the Tsunami in Japan and its consequences resulted in a cancellation of the project, so now space is ready to be taken by another company.
+However the Tsunami in Japan and its consequences resulted in a cancellation of the project, so now that space is ready to be taken by another company.

 Good Logistics: port, airport, train, AVE
 -----------------------------------------